S3N4T0R-0X0/Initial-Registry/README.md

 I used this site for resources to desible defenses through the Windows registry by setting Windows Registry  Activity in the disable.txt https://swisskyrepo.github.io/InternalAllTheThings/redteam/persistence/windows-persistence/#disable-antivirus-and-security

+Note: After clicking on the registry file and setting the payload input, you may need to restart the Windows machine so that you can run the exploit.